thinks/obj-io/README.md

   std::vector<uint16_t> indices;
 };
 ```

-This type of layout is common since it fits nicely with the way mesh data is uploaded to the GPU for rendering.
+This type of layout is common since it fits nicely with how mesh data can be easily uploaded to the GPU for rendering.
 Now, let's assume that we have an OBJ file from which we want to populate a mesh.
 A simple implementation could be as follows.
 ```cpp
 Mesh ReadMesh(const std::string& filename)
 {